-During the year of living dog-less, strange dogs yanked on their leashes to come see me.
-After entering my late dog’s favorite park, a pack of 10 dogs surrounded me.
+During the Year of Living Dog-less, strange dogs yanked on their leashes to come see me.
+Weeks after my best dog passed on, a pack of 10 dogs suddenly surrounded me.
 Dogs know when you need them most, and I was lost without my 16 year old dog.

 There was another dog-less year, age 6-7.
 Every day the Beagle next door played with me, then howled when I left.
 Each night during bath time, I practiced my Beagle howl at full volume.
 Finally, my mother gave in and got me another dog.

 By age 11, I was leash walking four dogs by myself: two Great Danes heeling on the left, long haired Dachshund trotting on the right, and pure black German Shepherd striding out in front.
 My parents didn't worry for my safety - nobody was going to bother a little girl walking huge dogs.

 I grew up with purebreds: Basset Hound, Long Haired Dachshund, Miniature Long Haired Dachshund, Great Danes, German Shepherd, Great Pyrenees.
 But fell in love with mutts the instant I rescued a 6 week old puppy from the river.
 As an adult I’ve had five mutts and two feisty Border Terriers.
 In addition, I have cared for a Sheltie, Pomeranian, Black Lab, another Great Pyrenees, Beagle, and an out of control terrier who settled down beautifully after running on the beach every day.